PradHolla/Music-Controller-App/README.md

 Before connecting to your web server, you have to include your IP Address in `controller/settings.py` at line 28 under `ALLOWED_HOSTS`.
 (Enter `ipconfig` to find out your IPV4 Address)

 To connect to the server, enter `Your IP Address:8000` in your mobile device.

+## Spotify
+There are 2 options in the Home Page. `Join a Room` and `Create a Room`.
+The former asks you to enter a previously generated room code and the latter makes you the host of the room and generates a unique room code.
+Joining a room makes you a guest while Creating one makes you the host.
+The guest controls can be modified by the Host.